SatelliteSimulators/AVHRR_based_satellite_simulators/README_CLARA.md

 (daily or monthly files have been tested) and writes daily output files

-*) The CLARA-A2 product simulator is aimed to be included in the COSP in the near future.
+*) The CLARA product simulator is aimed to be included in the COSP in the near future.
 See https://doi.org/10.1175/2011BAMS2856.1 and https://doi.org/10.5194/gmd-2017-148.
 Several subroutines from the original COSP repository are used for compatibility.